 - I’ve got white noise playing to cut out 95% of the ambient noise in the background so it can help supercharge my focus.

 - Doing this in the café in spite of me sitting next to Josh, and being around John and Jay – lets the people around me know that I’m focussed and hard at work

 So when you combine all of these elements together – you get applied pressure that’s coming from both the limited battery life that I’ve got – as well as all of the additional elements I’m adding to the fore.

-- I have taken the annoyance of my realisation that I left my Macbook charger at home – and I’m using the opportunity to produce something useful and effective in the time I have
+- I have taken the annoyance of my realization that I left my Macbook charger at home – and I’m using the opportunity to produce something useful and effective in the time I have

 So…on balance – am I happy that I’ve found myself in this world of applied pressure…as the clock runs out:

 Well, the real truth of it I’m wondering now – is how I can reproduce such activity WITHOUT leaving my MacBook charger at home.